A Guide to Functional Kitchen Design: Practical and Stylish

 Modern pantries range from tall, spacious units with drawers to slim, pull-out towers.
 Organizing items by category and frequency of use allows for efficiency.
 That's why modern pantries offer several storage solutions.

 The shelves and drawers in pantries are designed to be compatible with each other, making it easier to organize and find things inside.
 Pantries also have integrated appliances that don't take up extra space in the kitchen.
 Pull-out columns are even more practical because they provide access to all contents at once.
-The best pantry option for a kitchen depends on its layout and the space allotted for the pantry.
+The best pantry option for a clutter-free kitchen depends on its layout and the space allotted for the pantry.

 Appliance Garage